-The Tahoe Fund is launching the Smartest Forest Fund, a sub-fund of our Environmental Venture Trust, designed to use philanthropy to drive innovation through seed funding.
-With this Fund, we plan to invest in new ideas and pilot projects.
+In 2019, we launched the Smartest Forest Fund, a sub-fund of our Environmental Venture Trust, to use philanthropy to drive innovation through seed funding.
+With this Fund, we are investing in promising new ideas and pilot projects.
 Some will work; some may not.
-We know our efforts will help bolster the great work already underway by the US Forest Service, California and Nevada to accelerate the pace and scale of fixing our forest.
+But supporting them is critical to finding and scaling meaningful solutions.

 Smartest Forest Fund Projects